KelvCodes/FitBliss-Landing-Page/README.md

 - HTML5: The backbone of the whole landing page.
 - CSS3: For that beautiful styling that makes everything pop smoothly! 💅
-- FontAwesome: Icons to make everything more fun and recognizable! 🔥
+- FontAwesome: Icons to make everything more fun,lively and recognizable! 🔥

 ## Why FitBliss? 🤔